What is calcium?

 This mineral is essential for growth in children and helps to ensure efficient muscle contraction and blood clotting.
 It is also thought to help lower blood pressure whilst being vital for the normal growth and strengthening of our bones.

-When we’re born, our bones are soft and pliable because they largely consist of cartilage.Therefore it is essential that Calcium is consumed enough each day to convert this into strong solid bone.
-Throughout our teenage years whilst our bones grow and strengthen we need to ensure we are consuming enough calcium to support us in later life when we suffer bone loss.
-In women, bone loss accelerates rapidly during menopause, increasing the risk of Osteoporosis.
-People suffering from Osteoporosis experience thinning and weakening of bones, making them prone to fracture.
+When we’re born, our bones are soft and pliable because they largely consist of cartilage.Calcium is essential to convert this into strong solid bone.
+Throughout our teenage years whilst our bones continue to grow and strengthen, we need to ensure we are consuming enough calcium to support us in later life when we suffer bone loss.
+In women, bone loss accelerates rapidly during menopause, increasing the risk of osteoporosis.
+People suffering from osteoporosis experience thinning and weakening of bones, making them prone to fracture.

-Daily calcium requirements:
+Daily calcium requirements

 * RNI - Reference Nutrient Intake.
 Taken from the Government's Committee on the Medical Aspects of Food Policy (COMA), Report 41.